MidiPilot - Your AI Copilot

 Chat Panel

-The MidiPilot panel features a clean chat interface with context-aware track info, mode selection (Agent / Simple), and model switching — all accessible without leaving the editor.
+The MidiPilot panel features a clean chat interface with context-aware track info, mode selection (Agent / Simple), and model switching - all accessible without leaving the editor.
+Assistant bubbles and the live reasoning stream render Markdown (bold, italic, lists, fenced code, links); user and system bubbles stay plain text.

 The input bar at the bottom provides quick access to everything you need: